-The Authority notes CSC's arguments that, at the outset of the water supply scheme, various matters were agreed in relation to infrastructure location and other decisions on the basis of future pooled pricing arrangements.
-In particular, the Authority has noted comments by the Co-ordinator General (July 1971) when proposing to increase the storage capacity of Awoonga Dam and the establishment of a Water Authority to manage the envisaged water supply augmentation programme for the Gladstone-Calliope area that:
+Since the previous recommendations, GCC has changed its position, as indicated in its submissions in response to the Authority's April 2004 Issues Paper and December 2004 Draft Report.
+In response to initial submissions, the Authority noted CSC's arguments that, at the outset of the water supply scheme, various matters were agreed in relation to infrastructure location and other decisions on the basis of future pooled pricing arrangements.
+In particular, the Authority noted comments by the Coordinator General (July 1971) when proposing to increase the storage capacity of Awoonga Dam and establish a Water Authority to manage the envisaged water supply augmentation programme for the Gladstone-Calliope area that: